Stem Cell Therapy for Nerve Damage & Neuropathy in Thailand

 Peripheral neuropathy and nerve damage cause debilitating symptoms including chronic pain, numbness, tingling, and loss of function.
 Whether caused by diabetes, trauma, autoimmune conditions, or idiopathic factors, conventional treatments often provide limited relief.
 Mesenchymal stem cells have demonstrated neurotrophic and neuroregenerative properties in clinical research, offering a potential therapy for nerve repair and functional recovery.
 Treatment is delivered at Boston Health Longevity in Chiang Mai.

-Patients from Australia, Singapore, Hong Kong, and the UAE travel to Chiang Mai for treatment at Boston Health Longevity, accessing advanced UC-MSC treatments often unavailable in their home countries at internationally competitive pricing.
+Patients from Singapore, Hong Kong, Taiwan and Australia travel to Chiang Mai for nerve damage & neuropathy treatment at Boston Health Longevity, accessing advanced UC-MSC treatments often unavailable in their home countries at internationally competitive pricing.

 What Causes Nerve Damage & Neuropathy?